home about iFleet products literature contact us

 • Ideal” policeman " to combat the practice of diluting fuel with water during delivery to main tanks and to indicate dilution on equipment - an African practice of note.

 • Ideal for Africa as the separator can consistently handle up to 5% of water per volume.
-Most cartridge filters simply collapse or saturate at these water volumes
+Most cartridge filters simply collapse or saturate at these water volumes.
+Flow volume limited to 150 litres per minute

 • No costly cartridge that has water absorption limitations